Gray Matter LogoGray Matter Workshop

 Reference: Flywheel PID Tuning

-The Flywheel section on the PID Control page provides detailed examples of velocity-based PID tuning with VelocityVoltage control requests.
+The Flywheel section on the PID Control page has worked examples of velocity-based PID tuning with VelocityVoltage control requests.

 3